|

 The Killer

-Presentation This 2-DVD set comes packaged in a cardboard slip case that highlights the simple, yet effective, cover art.
+This 2-DVD set comes packaged in a cardboard slip case that highlights the simple, yet effective, cover art.
 The menus also have this aesthetic, offering nothing all that exciting visually, but being easy enough to navigate through.
 And, finally, we have a Dragon Dynasty release that doesn't auto-play a bunch of trailers before you get to the main menu.
-The Movie

 In general, Dragon Dynasty's re-mastering of the picture is nice, with an image that is noticeably sharper than previous standard-definition versions put out in the US.
 The video is MPEG-2 anamorphic widescreen 720x480 at 29.9 f/s at an average bitrate of 5.56 mb/s, with a running time of 1:46:18.